astampoulis/makam-paper-funpearl/artifact/README.md

     %use "04-bindmany".

+Note the dot at the end!
+Makam statements end either with a dot (`.`) or a question-mark (`?`).

-(You do not need to include the `.makam` suffix of each file.
-For the list of chapter files, see "Step-by-Step instructions" below.)
+The corresponding file ends in a `.makam` extension, which you do not need to include.
+For the list of chapter files, see "Step-by-Step instructions" below.
 This will also load all dependencies and run all the contained queries.
 Note that all examples here should execute within a few seconds.

 Each query shown in the paper (and some additional queries that are included in the code) is accompanied by a test case that captures